ec262/discovery/README.md

   - `DELETE /chunks/:id?(valid=1)`
     Tell the discovery server that a chunk computation is valid or has failed.
+    If the computation is valid, then the foreman gets a JSON object containing the key associated with the chunk, e.g.:

+        { "key": "8238539950397531954578546" }

-    If the computation is valid, then the foreman gets the key associated with the chunk.
-If the computation failed, the foreman gets 3 credits returned to his account and the number of available credits is returned.
+    If the computation failed, the foreman gets 3 credits returned to his account and the number of available credits is returned, e.g.

+        { "credits": 12 }

     Note that this call is _idempotent_; calling it actually deletes the given chunk (to prevent cheating).
-If the address of the foreman associated with that chunk is not used to make this call, or if the chunk does not exist, it returns 404 (forbidden) to prevent malicious behavior.
+[2] If the address of the foreman associated with that chunk is not used to make this call, or if the chunk does not exist, it returns 404 to prevent malicious behavior.
 Chunks expire after 24h even if the delete method is not called.

 ### Worker API

   - `POST /workers?port=P&ttl=T`
-    Register a worker to the worker pool by address and port.
-If no address given, register the address of the requester.
+    Register a worker to the worker pool by requesting IP address.
 Default port is 2626.
 Workers can also specify a time to live in seconds; by default registrations last for 1m.
-Returns status code 200 if all goes well.
+Workers should re-register before their TTL period expires.
+Workers can also de-register at any time by setting a TTL of -1.
+Returns a JSON object containing information about the requester.

   - `GET /chunks/:id`
     Workers use this to get the key to encrypt their chunk data.
+If permitted, it returns a JSON object with the requested key, e.g.

+        { "key": "8238539950397531954578546" }

-Returns 200 if the worker is in fact assigned to that chunk.
-If the address of the foreman associated with that chunk is not used to make this call, it returns 403 (forbidden).
+    If the chunk does not exist, or the address of the requester is not one of the assigned workers, it returns 404.

-    If

   - `GET /`
-    Returns info about the requester.
+    Returns a JSON object containing info about the requester.

 Redis Schema